ofunkey/pandas_challenge/README.md

 * Overall Passing Rate (Average of the above two)

 ### Scores by School Size
-Repeat the above breakdown, but this time group schools based on a reasonable approximation of school size (Small, Medium, Large).
+Repeat the above breakdown, but with group schools based on a reasonable approximation of school size (Small, Medium, Large).

-Scores by School Type
+### Scores by School Type
-Repeat the above breakdown, but this time group schools based on school type (Charter vs. District).
+Repeat the above breakdown, but with group schools based on school type (Charter vs. District).
-As final considerations:
-Use the pandas library and Jupyter Notebook.
-You must submit a link to your Jupyter Notebook with the viewable Data Frames.
-You must include a written description of at least two observable trends based on the data.
-See Example Solution for a reference on the expected format.